Home

 Why a raise buys silence, not fire.

-Frederick Herzberg asked thousands of people what made them love or hate their work, and found the two answers were not opposites.
+In his study of motivation at work, Frederick Herzberg found that what made people love their work and what made them hate it were not opposites.
 They were different ledgers entirely.
 Hygiene factors, like salary, policy, conditions, and a decent boss, only prevent dissatisfaction when they are right.
 Get them wrong and people revolt.
 Get them right and people feel, at best, nothing.
 Motivators, like achievement, the work itself, responsibility, recognition, and growth, are the only things that actually light people up.

 The two ledgers do different jobs